Alopecia areata: Causes, Diagnosis, New Treatment

 Diagnosing alopecia areata

 You may be offered a blood test to identify a medical condition related to the thyroid gland that can be associated with alopecia areata.
-Also, pull test and trichoscopy to determine the stage of the shedding process, and rarely a scalp biopsy, where a tiny skin sample is taken to be checked under a microscope.
+Also, a pull test and a trichoscopy to determine the stage of the shedding process, and rarely a scalp biopsy, where a tiny skin sample is taken to be checked under a microscope, might also be needed.
 Vitamin D is also being checked, as deficiency has been linked to unresponsive treatment, so it is important to optimize the levels before starting any treatment.

 Alopecia areata treatments